Topl/Prosomo/readme.md

 Joins the parties back together and resets all actors gossipers.

-    new_holder
+    new_holder_0

-Creates a new holder that bootstraps from the genesis block.
-The new holder will not have any stake initially and won’t be able to forge blocks until future epochs where it has acquired tokens through transactions.
+Creates a new holder with the specified index that bootstraps from the genesis block.
+If the holder index is not on the genesis block, the new holder will not have any stake initially and won’t be able to forge blocks until future epochs.

 ## Configuration Files